Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Data Leverage Framework

 \section{Data Leverage Framework}

-In this section, we establish our framework of data leverage.
-For each of our three data levers, we define the data levers and any variants, grounded in past work that could be reinterpreted within the proposed framework of data leverage.
-Next, we provide practical examples of each data lever and describe the likely factors that will control how effective a given lever is.
-Table 1 includes a short summary of the data levers, their definitions, and several examples of each.
+In this section, we describe our framework for data leverage in detail .
+The framework --- and this section --- is organized around the three data levers we identified.
+For each lever, we first define the lever and any variants, and do so grounded in past work viewed through our data leverage lens.
+We then provide practical examples of each data lever and describe the likely factors that will govern the effectiveness of the lever.
+Table 1 lists the data levers, their definitions, and several examples of each.